Galli1598333/smart_locker/README.md

 <img src="https://github.com/Galli1598333/smart_locker/blob/master/mockup/manageB.jpg" width="35%" height="35%">

 Now if you want to open/close the locker you must authenticate you with your fingerprint.
 If you want to leave your locker you must click on the *LEAVE LOCKER* button.
 If you leave your locker, your booking will be deleted both from the db and the home page.

+## ToDo

+- Implement a wearOS application in order to lock and unlock the locker with the smartwatch: in this way you will be able to leave also your smartphone into the locker
+- Implement a push notification system that can inform the users about events that could occur to the locker (for example an electricity failure)

+## CREDITS